 If the repair or replacement is inconvenient or if it cannot be performed within a reasonable time, you may ask the seller to

 The legal guarantee is free of charge for the buyer.
 The seller must pay all costs of repair and replacement, as well as those for delivery and return.

 Did you buy a product from a web shop in Europe?
-Or have you returned the product and asked the seller for a refund on the basis of the invoice?
-Or does the seller take care of the return?
+Or you return the product and ask the seller for a refund of the return fees on the basis of the invoice.
+Or the seller takes care of the return.
 Be sure to examine these options with the seller to avoid surprises later on.

-The legal guarantee is valid in every EU country, Norway and Iceland and is roughly the same everywhere.
+The legal guarantee is valid in every EU country, Norway, Iceland and the United Kingdom and is roughly the same everywhere.
 Some extra conditions may apply in a number of countries.

 Also handy: Have you bought a product abroad or do you intend to?
 The clickable map, compiled by ECC France, allows you to read how the legal guarantee works per country.